Seagate/cortx/doc/Preboarding_and_Onboarding.rst

    .. image:: images/SSL.PNG

-4. Enter information about the DNS servers and search domains in relevant fields.
+4. Enter information about the **DNS servers** and **Search domains** in relevant fields.
 The entries must be separated by comma, if either one or both the conditions mentioned below are applicable.
-Click **Continue**.

    - Number of DNS Servers > 1

    - Number of search domains > 1

    .. image:: images/DNS.PNG

+   Click **Continue**.

 5. Provide information about the NTP servers in the relevant field.
 The entries must be separated by comma, if the below mentioned condition is applicable.